kariminf/jslingua/README.md

 If you are looking to have fun, you are welcome to contribute.
 If you think this project must have a business plan, please feel free to refer to [this project (click)](https://github.com/kariminf/tnbp)

+## More

+You can test the browser version on [https://kariminf.github.io/jslingua.web](https://kariminf.github.io/jslingua.web)

+You can test nodejs version online on [https://runkit.com/npm/jslingua](https://runkit.com/npm/jslingua)

+jsdoc generated API is located in [https://kariminf.github.io/jslingua.web/docs/](https://kariminf.github.io/jslingua.web/docs/)

+Examples on how to use JsLingua are located in [https://github.com/kariminf/jslingua_examples](https://github.com/kariminf/jslingua_examples)

+A tutorial on how to use JsLingua is located in [https://github.com/kariminf/jslingua_examples/blob/master/doc/index.md](https://github.com/kariminf/jslingua_examples/blob/master/doc/index.md)

+A Youtube tutorial for JsLingua and nodejs is located in this list: [https://www.youtube.com/watch?v=piAysG5W55A&list=PLMNbVokbNS0cIjZxF8AnmgDfmu3XXddeq](https://www.youtube.com/watch?v=piAysG5W55A&list=PLMNbVokbNS0cIjZxF8AnmgDfmu3XXddeq)

 ## License